morningconsult/docker-credential-vault-login/README.md

 ## Setup

 ### Configuration File
 This program requires a configuration file `config.json` in order to determine which authentication method to use.
-The program will search first search for this file at the path specified with by `DOCKER_CREDS_CONFIG_FILE` environmental variable.
+The program will first search for this file at the path specified by `DOCKER_CREDS_CONFIG_FILE` environmental variable.
 If this environmental variable is not set, it will search for it at the default path `/etc/docker-credential-vault-login/config.json`.
-If the configuration file is found in neither location, it will fail.
+If the configuration file is found in neither location, the process will fail.

 The configuration file should include the following:
 * `vault_auth_method` (string: "") - Method by which this application should authenticate against Vault.
-The only two values that are accepted are `iam`, `ec2`, or `token`.
+The only values that are accepted are `iam`, `ec2`, or `token`.
 If `token` is used as the authentication method, the application will use the Vault token specified by the `VAULT_TOKEN` environment variable to authenticate.
-If `iam` is used, the application will retrieve AWS credentials and use them to log into Vault in order to obtain a Vault token.
+If the `iam` method is used, it will retrieve your AWS credentials and use them to log into Vault in order to obtain a Vault token.
 If `ec2` is used, it will retrieve the PKCS7 signature from the EC2 instance's metadata and log into Vault with it in order to obtain a token.
 If either the `iam` or `ec2` method is chosen, be sure to [configure AWS authentication in Vault](https://www.vaultproject.io/docs/auth/aws.html#authentication).
 This field is always required.
 * `vault_role` (string: "") - Name of the Vault role against which the login is being attempted.
 Be sure you have [configured the policies](https://www.vaultproject.io/docs/auth/aws.html#configure-the-policies-on-the-role-) on this role accordingly.
 This is only required when using the `iam` and `ec2` authentication methods.
-* `vault_secret_path` (string: "") - Path to the secret at which your docker credentials are stored in your Vault instance (e.g. `secret/credentials/docker/myregistry`).
+* `vault_secret_path` (string: "") - Path to the secret where your Docker credentials are stored in your Vault instance (e.g. `secret/credentials/docker/myregistry`).
 This field is always required.
 * `vault_iam_server_id_header_value` (string: "") - The value of the `X-Vault-AWS-IAM-Server-ID` header to be included in the AWS `sts:GetCAllerIdentity` login request (to prevent certain types of replay attacks).
 See the [documentation](https://www.vaultproject.io/docs/auth/aws.html#iam-auth-method) for more information on this header.
 This field is optional and will only be used when using the `iam` authentication method.

 **Sample Configuration File**